Dan5ku/blog-comparison-react-vue-angular/README.md

 This blog post captures my experience building the same app across these three frameworks.
 Hopefully, this provides a clearer picture of which framework might suit your next project!

-### Terminology
+## Key Terms and Concepts

-**Virtaul DOM**: The Virtual DOM (VDOM) is a lightweight, in-memory representation of the real DOM (Document Object Model).
+**Virtaul DOM**: Is a lightweight, in-memory representation of the real DOM (Document Object Model).
 It is a key concept in modern JavaScript libraries and frameworks like React and Vue, which use it to optimize and enhance the performance of web applications.

+**JSX**: Stands for **JavaScript XML**, and it is a syntax extension for JavaScript used in React.
+It allows developers to write HTML-like code directly within JavaScript, which React then transforms into JavaScript for rendering in the DOM.

+**Reactivity System**: A system where changes to the application’s state automatically trigger updates to the UI.
+In Vue, this is achieved through reactive properties that track dependencies and update the DOM as needed.

+**Two-Way Data Binding**: A feature in Angular (and Vue with ```v-model```) where changes in the UI (such as input fields) automatically update the model, and changes in the model update the UI, keeping them in sync.

+**State Management**: Refers to how the application stores and manages the data that components need.
+In React, state is managed locally using hooks like useState, or globally with libraries like Redux or Context API.
+In Vue, this can be done using Vuex, and in Angular, state management can be handled with services or with NgRx for more complex cases.

+**Hooks** (React): Are special functions introduced in React 16.8 that let you use state and other React features in functional components.
+Examples include useState (for managing state) and useEffect (for managing side effects).

+**Single File Component (SFC)** (Vue): A structure encapsulates the template (HTML), logic (JavaScript), and styles (CSS) in one .vue file, making it easy to manage and maintain components in one place.

+**NgRx** (Angular): Is a state management library for Angular based on the Redux pattern.
+It helps manage and centralize application state, making state changes predictable and improving the ability to handle complex data flows.

+**Tree Shaking**: A technique used by JavaScript bundlers like Webpack to eliminate unused code from the final bundle, reducing the size of the application and improving performance.

+**Ahead-of-Time (AOT) Compilation**: Is a build optimization used in Angular, where templates and components are compiled during the build process rather than at runtime.
+This reduces runtime overhead and improves performance.

+**Props** (React): In React, props (short for "properties") are the mechanism for passing data from a parent component to a child component.
+They are immutable, meaning they cannot be changed by the receiving component.

+**Directives** (Vue and Angular): Are special tokens in the template language that add behavior to the HTML elements.
+For example, v-model in Vue and *ngFor or *ngIf in Angular are directives that help bind data or control element rendering.

+**NgModel** (Angular): Is a directive in Angular used for two-way data binding in form controls.
+It connects the UI with the model, allowing both to stay synchronized.